-A member of the public/ client is often vulnerable when seeking support and it’s reassuring – for the public and for us – to know that every registered counsellor is connected into a wider network with counsellor supervision.
+A member of the public/ client may be particularly vulnerable when seeking support and it’s reassuring – for the public and for us – to know that every registered counsellor is connected into a wider network with counsellor supervision.

 My fees for individual work compare well with those for group sessions and are lower than my client fees.
-I love working with other counsellors and I see that as the most valuable way of giving back to my community.
+I love working with other counsellors and I see that as a valuable way of giving back to my community.

 Counsellor Supervision Philosophy

-My private practice counselling supervision philosophy is process oriented in nature and combines person-centered, psychodynamic, solution-focused, with cognitive behavioral and mindfulness theories.
-Neurobiology – the new neuroscience – fascinates me.
-Daily I am excited because so much of what I have instinctively ‘felt‘ – from my own personal experience and from with my clients – is now being researched and confirmed!
+My private practice counselling supervision philosophy is process oriented in nature and combines person-centered, psychodynamic, solution-focused counselling with cognitive behavioral, mindfulness theories and every other model of counselling I have learned!
+Neurobiology – neuroscience – fascinates me because so much of what I have instinctively ‘felt‘ – from my own personal experience and from with my clients – is now being researched and confirmed!

 My supervision definition allows me to share the experience of client and ethical issues which I’ve accumulated over the last decade or two.
-Working with newer counsellors and helping them focus and grow their careers uses slightly different skills to regular counselling.
-I can also share in the richness of ‘debriefing’ with colleagues in a safe environment.
+Working with other counsellors and helping them focus and grow their careers uses slightly different skills and I get to use my years of marketing and business experience.
+Debriefing with colleagues in a safe environment is an honour.

 I see the clinical supervision relationship as similar to the relationship between client and counsellor in terms of confidentiality and privacy.
 The creation of a private and safe environment is an important aspect of counsellor supervision, allowing the supervisee to be more vulnerable and to pursue growth with confidence, personally and as professional counsellors.
-It’s been found to be more helpful, generally, to seek individual supervision and this is the model used by most large agencies.
-Occasional small group sessions are valuable – ACCT has a volunteer mentor / mentee group, that I am a part of.
+ACCT has a volunteer mentor / mentee group, that I am a part of too.

 Encouraging and coaching counsellors, a good supervisor facilitates the ’emergence of innate talent that lies latent within’ the practicing counsellor.
 Noticing and discussing that natural ability builds confidence which allows trust in the unfolding counselling techniques to blossom.

 Clinical supervision is a requirement of most associations and of the new counselling colleges now being formed in Canada.
-At ACCT new counsellors must log over 1000 hours of client contact and receive ten hours of supervision per year for the first five years of work.
-Supervisors are also required to receive ten hours of supervision.
-As yet senior counsellors are not required to be supervised although many senior counsellors have a supervisor too.
-It is important to check the requirements of your own association until colleges in each province ask for congruent standards.
+At ACCT new counsellors must log over 1000 hours of client contact and receive a minimum of 8 hours of supervision per year for the first five years of work.
+Senior counsellors and supervisors are also required to receive a minimum of 8 hours of supervision as well as a minimum of 8 hours of PD (professional development) and a maximum of 8 hours self-directed PD / self-care.
+It is important to check the requirements of your own association until colleges, such as is being formed by FACT-BC here, in each province ask for congruent standards.